Thomas Malory: Thomas Malory of Newbold Revel

 William Matthews emphasizes the importance of Malory's age thus: "There is considerable evidence that the medieval view was that by sixty a man was bean fodder and forage, ready for nothing but death's pit... it might be best to find out how old the Warwickshire knight really was in 1469."
-Researching the question, Matthews made an original discovery: Sir William Dugdale’s surviving 15th century notes and papers in the Bodleian Library on the Agincourt campaign contain a lengthy military roster (apparently in Dugdale’s own hand) with the following detail:
+Researching the question, Matthews made an original discovery: Sir William Dugdale's surviving 15th century notes and papers in the Bodleian Library on the Agincourt campaign contain a lengthy military roster (apparently in Dugdale's own hand) with the following detail:

-Because this original French note perfectly matches the English translation in Dugdale’s published work, and because a number of the other knights listed on the same commission roster are known to have died long before 1436, Matthews concludes that these commissions cannot refer to the 1436 campaign; and therefore Thomas Malory of Newbold Revel must have been commissioned into Henry V’s Agincourt campaign around 1414 or 1415, confirming Kittredge's original timeline and making this Malory in his mid-70s to early 80s at the time the book was completed.
-Matthews asserts, “seventy-five is no age at all to be writing Le Morte Darthur in prison.”
+Because this original French note perfectly matches the English translation in Dugdale's published work, and because a number of the other knights listed on the same commission roster are known to have died long before 1436, Matthews concludes that these commissions cannot refer to the 1436 campaign; and therefore Thomas Malory of Newbold Revel must have been commissioned into Henry V's Agincourt campaign around 1414 or 1415, confirming Kittredge's original timeline and making this Malory in his mid-70s to early 80s at the time the book was completed.
+Matthews asserts, "seventy-five is no age at all to be writing Le Morte Darthur in prison."

+Linton comes to Dugdale's defense, disputing the need for an alternative timeline.
+She notes that scholars have accepted Dugdale's account of this Malory without question, except for the matter of his age.
+She agrees with other scholars that Dugdale knew the Malorys of Newbold Revel and suggests that he would have certainly made the connection between this Malory and Le Morte if there were any connection to be made.

 Much more detail was added to Thomas Malory of Newbold Revel's biography by Edward Hicks in 1928, revealing that this Thomas Malory had been imprisoned as a thief, bandit, kidnapper, attempted murderer, and rapist; which hardly seemed in keeping with the high chivalric standards of his book.
 Helen Cooper referred to his life as one that "reads more like an account of exemplary thuggery than chivalry".
-Shortly before his death, C.S.
-Lewis stated that this issue was a grave one for readers of Le Morte D'arthur.
+Shortly before his death, C. S. Lewis stated that this issue was a grave one for readers of Le Morte d'Arthur.

-E.K.
-Chambers emphasizes the importance of the problem by quoting the author himself:
+E. K. Chambers emphasizes the importance of the problem by quoting the author himself: